memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ## Zephyr's DTS skeleton and addressing

-Ok - we've seen nodes, labels, properties, and value types _including_ `phandles`, we know how Zephyr compiles the devicetree and we've even seen the standard nodes `/aliases` and `/chosen`.
+Ok - we've seen nodes, labels, properties, and value types _including_ `phandles`, we know how Zephyr compiles the Devicetree and we've even seen the standard nodes `/aliases` and `/chosen`.
 Are we done yet?
 Almost.
-There's the famous _one last thing_ that is worth looking into before wrapping up on the devicetree _basics_.
+There's the famous _one last thing_ that is worth looking into before wrapping up on the Devicetree _basics_.
 Yes, these are the basics, there's more coming in the next article!

-> **Note:** Technically, we're again describing **semantics** even though I've promised that we'll wait with that until the next article about _bindings_, but one of our goals was being able to read Zephyr devicetree files.
+> **Note:** Technically, we're again describing **semantics** even though I've promised that we'll wait with that until the next article about _bindings_, but one of our goals was being able to read Zephyr Devicetree files.
 Without understanding the standard properties `#address-cells`, `#size-cells`, and `reg`, we'd hardly be able to claim that.

 When [exploring Zephyr's build](#devicetree-includes-and-sources-in-zephyr), we've seen that our DTS file "include" tree ends up including a skeleton file `zephyr/dts/common/skeleton.dtsi`.
 The following is a stripped-down version of the full "include" tree that we've seen in the [introduction](#devicetree-includes-and-sources-in-zephyr) when building our empty application for the nRF52840 development kit: